Nokia 6.2: Models

 The €199 model comes with 3 GB RAM (random access memory) and 32 GB storage, whereas the €249 model comes with 4 GB RAM and 64 GB storage.
-A more expensive model with 4GB RAM and 128 GB storage will be available in some countries in the future.
+A more expensive model with 4 GB RAM and 128 GB storage will be available in some countries in the future.

 The Nokia 6.2 comes in two colours: Ceramic Black and Ice.

 Reception

 Reviews for the Nokia 6.2 were mostly positive.

-Techradar stated, "The Nokia 6.2 looks to be a strong contender at the affordable end of the Android smartphone market.
+TechRadar stated, "The Nokia 6.2 looks to be a strong contender at the affordable end of the Android smartphone market".

 Gizmochina gave the phone an 8.4 out of 10.

 Trusted Reviews said, "the screen looks great – especially for this price" and "With its three cameras on the back, nice-looking display and Android One software, the Nokia 6.2 looks like it could be a rival to the Moto G series and the likes of Redmi, Realme and Honor."

-GSMarena said that "the colours looked nice and outdoor visibility was okay" and said it's "reasonably well specced for the segment it needs to fight in."
+GSMArena said that "the colours looked nice and outdoor visibility was okay" and said it's "reasonably well specced for the segment it needs to fight in".
 They also commented on the charging, saying "We're not too thrilled about the 5V/2A charging capabilities - it'll take a while to fill...[the]
 3,500mAh batteries."